It’s easy to confuse trends … with fads.

 Then came the bots and Messenger integrations mentioned above.

-Finally, last year, Instagram rolled out Shopping on Instagram that function in largely the same way:
+And, as a sort of native-social-selling crescendo, last year Instagram rolled out Shopping on Instagram that function in largely the same way.

 The primary benefit of multi-channel software is that you’re able to sell on these social platforms directly.
 To do that …